About the Program

 The Alabama Governor’s School is a summer residential honors program funded by Samford University, the State of Alabama and private sources.
 The program was established in 1987 as the Alabama Honors Academy at Samford University and patterned after Governor’s schools in North Carolina, Virginia, West Virginia, Georgia, Mississippi, and Kentucky.
-In January 1988, Governor Guy Hunt designated the Alabama Honors Academy as The Alabama Governor’s School.
+In January 1988, Alabama’s governor designated the Alabama Honors Academy as The Alabama Governor’s School.
 Thus, Alabama became the 24th state to have this nationally recognized school.
 The Alabama Governor’s School provides academic, creative, and leadership experiences for a limited number of rising high school seniors who have demonstrated exceptional ability and achievement in their studies.
 Students must show high intellectual and creative potential.

 The Alabama Governor’s School is a member of the National Conference of Governor’s Schools.

 Where and When is the Alabama Governor’s School Conducted?

 The Alabama Governor’s School is located on Samford University’s campus in Birmingham, AL. The program covers a period of thirteen days and will be held June 12–24, 2022.

 Each student takes one morning and one afternoon seminar which focus on hands-on, experiential learning.
 The seminars are led by leading academic, business, and community experts in their fields.
 The program includes classes, seminars, workshops, self-directed studies and projects in a variety of subject areas from a) the natural sciences, b) the humanities, c) the social sciences and d) the fine and performing arts.